 What can’t you spend a personal budget on

-You can read more on SEND personal budgets, and how they can be used to meet the outcomes within an EHC plan, as follows:
+Read more on SEND personal budgets, and how they can be used to meet the outcomes within an EHC plan: